DvinCJit/Cities-Quiz-Hooks/README.md

 4. Open a **new terminal** and go to the 'cities-quiz' directory.
 If you are in the 'cities-quiz/server' directory use the command `cd ..`.
 If you are in the root directory 'cities-quiz-game' use this other command: `cd cities-quiz/`.
 5. Install all dependencies with `npm install`.
 This time it is the frontend dependencies.
 Once they are all installed you can continue to the next step.
 6. Run `npm start` to launch the app on **localhost:3000**.
 This might take a while.
 React will automatically open a tab on your browser after this last command and when it is done compiling you will see the Cities Quiz main page displayed on your browser.

-For more information about React check out the readme on the 'cities-quiz' folder or go to [React's documentation page](https://reactjs.org/).